Audrey Spillman – Neon Dream | Self Release

 Rachel Garlin – The State That We Are In | Self Release

 This five track EP has a surprising conclusion, with the singer performing an acoustic version of “Layla”, in much the same manner as its writer on his Unplugged album almost three decades earlier.
 I dare say that if this had been the first such take on the rock classic, we would be sitting more to attention.
 With this in mind, it’s easy to allow this song to slip to the back of the EP without any further thought.
 More interesting are the other songs, certainly the superb opener “The State That We Are In”, a topical song delivered with a conservationist’s passion, which has an immediately accessible feel, a tight arrangement and a fine vocal performance from this California-based artist.
 “Seashells” also jumps out as a highly melodic song with an instantly memorable refrain, something for the radio perhaps?
 It’s such an uplifting sound, despite the thunderclouds and the pebbles in the shoes.
 Oh, wait a minute, I see at the foot of the press release that Layla is the name of Rachel’s wife.
 Ah, I get it now.
 I’m now thinking that Layla might actually appreciate the full seven-minute rock opus, complete with wailing slide guitars and Jim Gordon’s gorgeous piano coda.
 Well, it’s worth thinking about.
 I look forward to hearing more from this artist.

-The State That We Are In is included in this week’s Vaults radio show.
+The State That We Are In is included on this week’s Northern Sky Vaults Radio Show.

 Karine Polwart and Dave Milligan – Heaven’s Hound | Hudson Records